melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 <img align='right' width='103px' src='/images/square_triangle_3.png' style='padding:20px;'/>
 We demonstrate how we can implement functionality (rules) that allow for a human to play the "Towers of Hanoi" game in the F# shell.
-We then present the hanoi algorithm, which allows the computer to play (and win) the game for any number of pegs, by applying a recursive algorithm.
+We then present the Hanoi algorithm, which allows the computer to play (and win) the game for any number of pegs, by applying a recursive algorithm.
 We also show how we can use recursion to draw simple fractals on a canvas using the [ImgUtil](/fsharp/img_util) library.